 Only one Cisco Prime Infrastructure server license needs to be purchased.
 There is no need to purchase a license for the secondary Cisco Prime Infrastructure server.
 The secondary server will use the license from the primary when a failover occurs.
 The secondary node will simulate the UDI information of the primary; thus the secondary server will be able to use the synchronized license from the primary server when the secondary server is active.
 The same Cisco Prime Infrastructure license file resides on both the primary and secondary Cisco Prime Infrastructure servers.
 Since the Cisco Prime Infrastructure JVM is only running on the primary or secondary (not both), the license file is only active on one system at a given point in time.

-Cisco Prime Infrastructure High Availability Setup and Best Practices
+Cisco Prime Infrastructure High Availability Setup

 Cisco Prime Infrastructure HA can also be deployed with geographic separation of the primary and secondary servers.
 This type of deployment is also known as Disaster Recovery (DR), or Geographic Redundancy.
-There are a couple of things to keep in mind when deploying Cisco Prime Infrastructure in this mode:

 There are two HA modes: failover and failback.
 Let's take a look at each of them in detail.